Understanding the Signs that follow Believers!

-A couple of passages from the Book of Mark Chapter 16 have been the source of some controversy over the years.
+A couple of passages from the book of Mark chapter 16 have been the source of some controversy over the years.
 Some theologians have suggested that these verses were valid for Christians at one time, but are no longer valid today.
-Others say that they are to be understood in a spiritual sense, and taken literally.
-And then there are those who reject them as authentic, or that reject the text from which it was taken (Textus Receptus) claiming that it's not the oldest and best copy and thus the verses (which are missing from some other copies) are probably a non-inspired addendum to the gospel that they shouldn't be taken seriously.
-While the validity of manuscripts from which this is taken is not the scope of this study, let me say that I have very carefully studied the issue of the 'Received Text,' and there is no doubt in my mind that these texts are valid.
+Others say that they are to be understood metaphorically, but still taken literally in this spiritual sense.
+And then there are those who reject them as authentic, or that reject the text from which they were taken (Textus Receptus) claiming that it's not the oldest and best copy and thus these verses (which are missing from some other copies) are probably a non-inspired addendum to the gospel.
+While the validity of manuscripts from which this is taken is not the scope of this study, let me say that I have very carefully studied this issue and the issue of the 'Received Text' regarding Mark chapter 16 and there is no doubt in my mind that these texts are valid.
 Moreover, the verses in question contain no teachings that are not taught elsewhere in the Scriptures, and the truths presented in these passages are both historically correct and authentic (which most if not all scholars would agree).
-But we'll leave that's for another study, another day.
-It is however very unfortunate this theory of 'non-canonical inclusion' has been introduced, because even a sundry study of these verses in light of the rest of the Bible would reveal the truth about them.
-By the study of the Word through the Spirit of God is truth revealed, and in comparing scripture with scripture, the spiritual with spiritual, we see that these verses are in total agreement with all of scripture.
-When we do this, the understanding of what God has inspired to be written here, starts to become clear with education, comparison and a sound hermeneutic.
+But we'll leave that for another day and another study.
+It is however very unfortunate that this theory of 'non-canonical inclusion' has been introduced, because even a sundry study of these verses in the light of the rest of the Bible, would reveal the truth about them.
+By the study of the word through the Spirit of God the truth is revealed, and in comparing Scripture with Scripture, the spiritual with spiritual, we see that these verses are in total agreement with all of scripture concerning believers.
+Our understanding of what God has inspired to be written here starts to become clear with education, comparison and a sound hermeneutic.

-On the other hand, there are those theologians who have their own agenda, biases and traditions, which works in them the desire that these verses of Mark chapter 16 be taken literally.
-But this bias has nothing to do with knowledge of the word, a sound hermeneutics or the careful exegesis of the word.
-There are many Churches already into the tongues movement, or are already enamoured with signs and wonders and so their desire is that this to be understood literally in order to give their doctrines of having healing power, and of speaking in tongues some biblical credibility.
-Likewise there are others who don't want it to be taken literally for fear that it will be used in support of these, and other cult-like movements.
-Many in this camp generally claim that it was to be understood literally, but that it is no longer valid for today.
-Let me say up front that I don't mean to impugn the motives of these people, but the whole idea of rightly dividing scripture is to go to the Bible seeking it's truth, not to go looking for justification of doctrines that we already hold.
-Without going to the scriptures with all readiness of mind (an open mind to scripture) as the Bereans of Acts 17:11-12 did, then our belief is vain and we will never come to it's truth.
-The reason being because without this readiness of mind, we aren't looking for it.
-We're only looking for justification of our personal views, or to find whatever we already believe, and therefore we will find it, whether it's actually there or not.
-That is the wrong frame of mind with which to approach the Holy scriptures.
+On the other hand, there are some theologians who have their own agenda, biases and traditions working within them that they desire that these verses of Mark be taken literally.
+This bias has nothing to do with knowledge of the word, a sound hermeneutics or the careful exegesis of the Bible.
+There are many today that are so seduced by the tongues movement, or already enamoured with signs and wonders, that their desire is take this very literally in order to give their doctrines of physical healings, and speaking in miraculous tongues credibility.
+Likewise there are others who don't want it to be taken literally for fear that it will be used in support of Charismatics, Pentecostals and other cult-like movements.
+Those within this camp generally claim that Mark 16 was to be understood literally at one time, but that it is no longer valid for today.
+Let me say up front that I don't mean to impugn the motives of these people, but the whole idea of rightly dividing scripture (2nd Timothy 2:15) is to go to the Bible seeking its truth, not to go looking for justification of doctrines that we already hold.
+Without going to the scriptures with all readiness of mind (an open mind to scripture) as the Bereans of Acts 17:11-12 did, then our belief is vain and we will never come to God's truth.
+The reason being, without this readiness of mind, we cannot be open or looking for the truth.
+We're only looking for justification of our personal views, or to find whatever we already believe, and therefore we will find it whether it's actually there or not.
+That is the wrong frame of mind with which to approach the Holy Scriptures.

-Another point we need to make is that no one can privately interpret the scriptures.
-The Bible is not subject to private interpretations.
+Another point we need to accept is that no one can privately interpret the Scriptures, as Scripture is not subject to private interpretations.
 It is its own interpreter.
 Through our trust in comparing the word of God with itself, it actually explains itself.
-How could man even think that he of himself can figure out or define what the mind of God actually intended or what a passage truly means, without yielding to what God had divinely incorporated in the Bible precisely for that purpose.
+How could man dare to think that he of himself could figure out or define what the mind of God actually intended or what a passage truly means, without yielding to what God had divinely incorporated in the Bible precisely for that purpose.
 Man can't even understand the common cold, so without God's inspired text, how could he understand the mind of God?
-It is only by being led by 'the Spirit of God' in the careful reading and receiving what He Himself has inspired written, do we in spirit have the mind of Christ (1st Corinthians 2:15-16) to understand.
-Through His Spirit is the truth revealed that the Bible is it's own dictionary, it's own interpreter, and it's own witness.
-It defines itself, it interprets itself, and by the Holy Spirit it witnesses to it's own validity and truthfulness.
-In plain language, only what came out of God's mouth can define what it means.
-And it does that by the Spirit working within us as we search through it.
-Seeking the truth is in 'receiving' all of what scripture says and ignoring none.
-It is in comparing scripture with scripture and finding what is in agreement, and reconciling all that appears in opposition.
-For the most basic of sound Biblical hermeneutics is that, 'no scripture contradicts itself, nor can it be privately interpreted.'
+It is only by being spiritual, being led by 'the Spirit of God' through the careful reading and receiving what He Himself has inspired written, do we find the mind of Christ (1st Corinthians 2:15-16) to understand.
+Through His Spirit is the truth revealed that the Bible is its own dictionary, its own interpreter, and its own witness to its truth.
+It defines itself, it interprets itself, and by the Holy Spirit it witnesses to its own agreement, validity and meaning.
+In plain language, only what came out of God's mouth can define what God's word means.
+And it does that by the Spirit working within us as we search through His word.
+Seeking the truth is in 'receiving' all of what scripture says in the light of itself.
+It is in comparing scripture with scripture and finding what is in harmony, and thus reconciling all that might appear in opposition.
+For the most basic rule of sound Biblical hermeneutics is that, 'no scripture contradicts itself, nor can it be privately interpreted.'
 The scriptures can only be our 'authority' if we allow it to define itself and interpret itself.
-If we attempt to define or interpret it ourselves, we will inevitably come to erroneous conclusions, for we are not qualified.
+If we attempt to define or interpret it ourselves, we will inevitably come to our own personal and erroneous conclusions.

 There is more in the Bible than can be learned in one lifetime, but it is not as complicated or as hard to discern as some would have you believe.
-God didn't inspire the Bible written simply for scholars, He wrote it for all of us.
-When we look at the words in the 16th chapter of Mark, let us remember that the Bible alone is the ultimate 'authority' in interpretation, and let us allow it to tell us what God is really teaching, and how we are to understand it as signs to all those who believe--and may the Lord who is Gracious above all guide us all into His marvelous truths.
+God didn't inspire the Bible written simply for Rhodes scholar, He inspired it written for all of us.
+So then, as we look at the words in the 16th chapter of Mark, let us remember that the Bible alone is the ultimate 'authority' in interpretation.
+Thus let us allow it to tell us what God is really teaching, and how we are to understand it as signs to all those who believe--and may the Lord who is Gracious above all, guide us all into His marvelous and glorious truths.

 - "And he said unto them, Go ye into all the world, and preach the gospel to every creature.